Wedding: Western weddings

-Music played at Western weddings includes a processional song for walking down the aisle (ex: wedding march) either before or after the marriage service.
-An example of such use is reported in the wedding of Nora Robinson and Alexander Kirkman Finlay in 1878.
+Music played at Western weddings includes a processional song (e.g., the Wedding March) for walking down the aisle, either before or after the marriage service.
+An example of such use is reported in the 1878 wedding of Nora Robinson and Alexander Kirkman Finlay.

 The "Bridal Chorus" from Lohengrin by Richard Wagner, commonly known as "Here Comes the Bride", is often used as the processional.
 Wagner is said to have been anti-Semitic, and as a result, the Bridal Chorus is normally not used at Jewish weddings.
 UK law forbids music with any religious connotations to be used in a civil ceremony.

 Johann Pachelbel's Canon in D is an alternative processional.
 Other alternatives include various contemporary melodies, such as Bob Marley's One Love, which is sometimes performed by a steel drum band.
-The Music used in modern weddings is left completely up to the Bride and Groom and it is also becoming growingly popular for couples to add their own twist to the song they walk down the aisle to.
-Many Brides and Grooms use songs that are sentimental or hold special value to them.
+The music used in modern weddings is usually left completely up to the bride and groom, and it is becoming increasingly popular for couples to add their own twist to the song they walk down the aisle to.
+Many brides and grooms use songs that hold special value for them.

-In the United States, approximately 2 million people get married each year and close to 70 million people attend a wedding and spend more than $100 on a gift.
+In the United States, approximately 2 million people get married each year, and close to 70 million people attend a wedding and spend more than $100 on a gift.

-In the United Kingdom, according to a survey, the average spend minimum spend on a wedding gift is £24.70 and the average maximum spend is £111.46.
-85% of people said that they were more likely to spend more money on a person if they had a better relationship with them.
+In the United Kingdom, according to a survey, the average minimum amount spent on a wedding gift is £24.70, and the average maximum amount spent is £111.46.
+Eighty-five percent of people said that they were more likely to spend more money on a person if they had a good relationship with him or her.